SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 - **Resource Pool**: Deprecated.
 Defines the Source Resource Pool name, so that Source resources can be identified and displayed on the first page of the Booking Wizard.
 This setting is no longer available from SRM 1.2.12 onwards. <!-- RN 29276 -->

-- **Contributing Booking Type**: Determines whether standard or "lite" contributing resources are used by default. <!-- RN 31488 -->
+- **Contributing Booking Type**: Determines whether standard or "lite" contributing resources are used. <!-- RN 31488 -->

 - **Custom Events**: Determines whether event customization is enabled, which allows the user to add extra events to a booking.